-This investment option may be most appropriate for someone willing to take some risk for potential capital growth while balancing the need to reduce volatility over time.
-The investor may have a short investment horizon or may prefer to take less risk than more aggressive investors.
-Investors choosing this option want to invest in a mixture of diverse investments suiting their needs but may not have the time, desire, or knowledge to select their own portfolios.
-The principal value of the funds is not guaranteed at any time, including the target date.
-Asset allocation and balanced investment options and models are subject to the risks of the underlying funds.
+This investment option may be most appropriate for someone whose highest priority is principal security and is willing to accept lower potential return.
+The investor may be well into retirement or may prefer to take less risk than other investors.
+Investors choosing this option want to invest in a mixture of diverse investments suiting their needs but may not have the time, desire, or knowledge to select and manage their own portfolios.
+The principal value of the funds is not guaranteed at any time.
+Asset allocation and balanced investment options and models are subject to the risks of the underlying fund.